Japanese Encephalitis Outbreaks

 Japanese Encephalitis in Papua New Guinea

-The surveillance and detection of Japanese encephalitis in Papua New Guinea (PNG) has been confirmed.
-The U.S. CDC recommends considering JE vaccination for travelers spending less than a month in areas with Japanese encephalitis but who will be doing activities that increase the risk of infection, such as visiting rural areas, hiking or camping, or staying in places without air conditioning, screens, or bed nets.
+The surveillance and detection of Japanese encephalitis in Papua New Guinea (PNG) have been confirmed.
+The U.S. CDC recommends considering JE vaccination for travelers spending less than a month in areas with Japanese encephalitis but who will be doing engaging activities that increase the risk of infection, such as visiting rural areas, hiking or camping, or staying in places without air conditioning, screens, or bed nets.

 Japanese Encephalitis in the Philippines